 -Montreal Agglomeration Council October 25, 2007.
 (3/3)

-Green Coalition Verte member David Flecther questions Mayor Alan DeSousa
+Green Coalition Verte member David Flecther questions Mayor Alan DeSousa on the future protection

 of the beaver dam in the marsh lands in the Bertrand Stream Basin Ecoterritory.